 A good Introduction to the 5 most important GA metrics for analyzing performance of blog posts:

 – Nathan Davidson – How to Analyze Traffic Spikes With Google Analytics

 Wondering what caused that sudden spike in traffic?
 This video shows you how to isolate it and find the cause.

-Hidden within your website stats is a goldmine of information about your audience and what sort of content they want.
+Hidden within your Google Analytics stats is a goldmine of information about your audience and what sort of content they want.